ArsonAssassin/Archipelago.Core/docs/advanced.md

 The native platform implementations (`WindowsMemory`, `LinuxMemory`, `MacOSMemory`) implement `IInvocableMemory : IMemory`, which extends the interface with the full Win32-style P/Invoke surface (process handles, virtual memory, module info, remote thread execution). `PlatformMemory.PlatformImpl` exposes this internally.

+The default `ReadByte`, `ReadByteArray`, and `WriteByteArray` implementations on `IInvocableMemory` log a warning via Serilog when the underlying platform call returns `false`.
+This makes transient read/write failures visible in logs without throwing exceptions.
+Access-denied failures are caught earlier at handle-open time — see [Elevation](platform-memory.md#elevation) in PlatformMemory.

 ## See also

 - [Memory API](memory.md)